>> Top Black Friday Offers (Still Active) <<

 Considerations when Cloning to NVMe Drives

 The cloning of conventional hard disks and SATA based SSD drives to the newer style NVMe based drives is in many cases a relatively straightforward process, however, there are still some potential issues which could arise during such a process.
-Such NVMe cloning related issues could be caused by a variety of factors including the type of disk cloning software being used not properly supporting NVMe hardware, NVMe drivers being different to more the conventionally used SATA drivers plus the configuration of the operating system which is being cloned amongst various other elated factors.
+Such NVMe related cloning issues could be caused by a variety of factors including the type of disk cloning software being used not properly supporting the newly available Gen 4 NVMe hardware, NVMe drivers being different to more the conventionally available SATA drivers plus the configuration of the operating system which is being cloned amongst various other cloning related factors.

 best free disk cloning software - 2x nvme ssd drives

 One of the most common problems encountered after cloning mechanical or SATA based SSD disks across to NVMe drives is boot failure when attempting to boot from the newly cloned NVMe disk.
-Such failures can happen for a number of reasons, but one of the most common is that the NVMe SSD is not configured to be the default boot drive after the cloning process has completed (this can be easily fixed by changing the boot order of attached disks in the system BIOS or UEFI settings).
+Such failures can happen for a number of reasons, but one of the most common being that the NVMe drive is not configured to be the default boot drive after the cloning process has completed (this can be easily fixed by changing the boot order of any attached disks in the system BIOS or UEFI settings after the cloning operation is complete).

-NB – In addition to configuring the BIOS or UEFI settings after a NVMe disk cloning operation has completed, I would always advise physically removing (and keeping safe) the source disk which has been cloned from so as to ensure the cloning process has definitely worked correctly and that the new NVMe drive is indeed actually the drive currently in use.
+NB – In addition to configuring the BIOS or UEFI settings after an NVMe disk cloning operation has completed, I would always advise physically removing (and keeping safe) the source disk which has been cloned from so as to ensure the cloning process has definitely worked correctly and that the new NVMe drive is indeed actually the drive currently been used!

 best free disk cloning software - multiple sata inc nvme drives